WordPress/openverse/documentation/catalog/guides/deploy.md

 1. Checkout the
    [infrastructure repository](https://github.com/wordpress/openverse-infrastructure)
-   and bump the catalog version with the `just bump production airflow` command.
+   and bump the catalog version with the `./ov just bump production airflow` command.
-1. `just ansible/playbook production airflow.yml -t airflow` and verify the plan before deploying.
+1. `./ov just ansible/playbook production airflow.yml -t airflow` and verify the plan before deploying.
 Unless configuration variables are changing along with the docker image version, the only change should be to the docker image tag in the compose file.
 Run the playbook with `-e airflow_apply=true` to instruct the playbook to actually apply any changes.

 - If _any_ DAGs are running, the playbook will not apply the changes and will let you know that.
 If this happens, visit Airflow and confirm the list of